quinzo6/Swiss-Minus/readme.md

 1. Type `npm install` in your Git Bash window

 ### Bot Token
-1. Make a `.env` file for the bot token.
+1. Make a `.env` file for the tokens.
-2. You will find the bot token in the discord server that carterdacat invited you to.
+2. You will find the tokens in the discord server that carterdacat invited you to.

 ## Starting Your Bot